gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-12

-You might be wondering what happens if box-sizing is set to, say, padding-box.
-The discussion here tends to assume that the default of content-box is used, but all the same principles described here apply, which is why this section only talked about width and the side margins without introducing any padding or borders.
-The handling of width: auto in this section and the following sections is the same regardless of the value of box-sizing.
-The details of what gets placed where inside the oxsizing-defined box may vary, but the treatment of auto values does not, because box-sizing determines what width refers to, not how it behaves in relation to the margins.
+You might be wondering what happens if `box-sizing` is set to, say, `padding-box`.
+The discussion here tends to assume that the default of `content-box` is used, but all the same principles described here apply, which is why this section only talked about `width` and the side margins without introducing any padding or borders.
+The handling of `width: auto` in this section and the following sections is the same regardless of the value of box-sizing.
+The details of what gets placed where inside the `box-sizing`-defined box may vary, but the treatment of `auto` values does not, because `box-sizing` determines what `width` refers to, not how it behaves in relation to the margins.

 ### 7.2.6 More Than One auto

-Now let’s see what happens when two of the three properties (width, margin-left, and margin-right) are set to auto.
-If both margins are set to auto, as shown in the following code, then they are set to equal lengths, thus centering the element within its parent.
+Now let’s see what happens when two of the three properties (`width`, `margin-left`, and `margin-right`) are set to `auto`.
+If both margins are set to `auto`, as shown in the following code, then they are set to equal lengths, thus centering the element within its parent.
 This is illustrated in Figure 7-13.

 ```css
 div {